US arms sold to Saudi Arabia and UAE end up in wrong hands

 Abu Abbas, the founder, was declared a terrorist by the US in 2017, but the group still enjoys support from the Saudi coalition and was absorbed into the coalition-supported 35th Brigade of the Yemeni army.

-“Oshkosh Defense strictly follows all U.S. laws and regulations relating to export control," the firm told CNN.
+“Oshkosh Defense strictly follows all US laws and regulations relating to export control," the firm told CNN.

 And there are deadlier forms of weaponry that have made their way into the city.
 In October 2015, military forces loyal to the government boasted on Saudi- and UAE-backed media that the Saudis had airdropped American-made TOW anti-tank missiles on the same frontline where AQAP had been known to operate at the time.